 We sell many Kosher-certified beers.
 Look for a small circle with a "U" or a "K" inside it.
 If you see that mark on your bottle or can, your beer is Kosher-certified.

 MillerCoors uses only the finest ingredients, including ideal brewing water, choice hops, barley, grains, yeast, and our Brewmaster’s passion for great beer.
-We think you’ll agree that the taste and quality of these beers is a winning combination that’s unsurpassed in today’s marketplace
+We think you’ll agree that the taste and quality of these beers is a winning combination that’s unsurpassed in today’s marketplace.
+For specifics on ingredients for each brand see nutrition under Nutrition and Codes.

 Gluten and non-gluten proteins are found in wheat, rye and barley.
 Because of the brewing process itself and filtration, beer made from barley malt does not contain large amounts of protein; however, some protein is essential for beer quality.
 Therefore, there are some proteins and trace amounts of gluten in our products.
 We recommend that anyone with gluten sensitivity not consume any of our products without prior discussion with their doctors.